jsenv/jsenv-assert/readme.md

 <details>
   <summary>description</summary>

-You could must call a function under certain cirtumstances and you want to test that.
+You want to test that, under certain circumstances, a function will be called.

 ```js
 export const createAbortSignal = () => {